 Testing Using Local Debug Server

-To start the local debug server to check your email script, run this command in your terminal.
+Run this command in your terminal to start the local debug server to check your email script.

 python -m smtpd -c DebuggingServer -n localhost:1025